deltaquebec/canons/README.md

 ## Documentation

-The repository includes a combined primer and test suite (`canons-primer.pdf`) organized in three parts: conceptual framework; user manual; test suite with edge cases.
+The repository includes a combined primer and test suite (`canons.pdf`) organized in three parts: conceptual framework; user manual; test suite with edge cases.
 All example pages render with `showframe` enabled so geometry effects are directly visible.

 ## Scope and limitations